CP2406-2018-2/cp2406-project-IsabelleCarlsson/UserStories/User Stories.md

 # User Stories
+### Completed

-- A user needs the program to visualise the home simulator so that the user can see the devices and rooms (BUGGY)
+- A user needs the program to visualise the home simulator so that the user can see the devices and rooms (DONE)

 Estimate: 5 hours

-Note: Missing devices

-### Completed

 - A user needs a information panel so that they can view statistics about the simulator (DONE)